Information

 Uniforms

-Lions will receive a t-shirt; Scouts in grades 1-4 will need to purchase a uniform shirt (the blue one) and usually a belt; Scouts in grade 5 can use the blue shirt, or can move on to the tan shirt that the older scouts use (see the online store or visit the trading post in South Seattle).
+Lions will receive a t-shirt; Scouts in grades 1-4 (Tigers, Wolves, Bears, and Webelos) use the navy cub scout top which will need to be purchased and usually a belt; Scouts in grade 5 can use the blue shirt, or can move on to the tan shirt that the older scouts use (see the online store or visit the trading post in South Seattle).
 Other uniform pieces are optional in our Pack.

 Please visit the Cub Scout Uniform resource for additional information.